cr4yfish/z2mDashboard/readme.md

 # z2m Dashboard
 z2m Dashboard is an easy to use backend API with an own frontend for zigbee2mqtt.

+### Heads up
+I don't maintain this project anymore.
+Since I don't have the free time anymore to work on pointless projects like these this will probably stay unmaintained forever.
+If I ever find the time to make something like this again, I'd probably just redo the zigbee2mqtt projects' UI/UX.

 ## Features

 - Configure settings in frontend